US shifts to speed COVID shots as cases and deaths rise

 Initially the government had been holding back second doses as a safety precaution against potential shortfalls in production.
 Now, officials say they are confident the needed supply will be there.
 And people needing a second dose will have priority.

+“This is not a supply issue at this moment in time,” Vice President Mike Pence told governors on a White House call.
+A recording was provided to The Associated Press.

-Simultaneously, Azar gave states the green light to provide more places where people can get shots.
+Azar also gave states the green light to designate more places where people can get shots.
 Those locations can include tens of thousands of pharmacies, federally supported community health centers that serve low-income communities, and mass vaccination sites already being set up in some states.

+The flurry of changes raised questions for some local officials, still trying to get vaccination campaigns into full swing.

 Initially, the shots were going to health care workers and nursing home residents.
 Those 75 and older were next in line.
 But problems arose even in vaccinating that limited pool of people.
 Some hospital and nursing home workers have been hesitant to get the vaccine.
 Scheduling issues created delays in getting shots to nursing homes.